-You can continue to email or call representatives from all three political parties as well as key public servants (we’ve included websites and contact information to help get you started).
+You can continue to email or call elected representatives as well as key public servants (we’ve included websites and contact information to help get you started).
 Your experience as clinicians matters, and your stories from the front lines can make a difference.
-Let’s make midwifery a critical issue for the new government and work together to build awareness around midwifery needs in B.C.
+Let’s make midwifery a critical issue for the B.C. government and work together to build awareness around midwifery needs in B.C.

 We invite you to speak from your heart.
 You can also work with the talking points below, either by copying them into an email or using them as prompts for a phone conversation.

 It’s time for the government to support B.C. midwives so we can continue to support B.C. families.

 Public demand for midwives continues to grow.
 In B.C., we have reached an all-time high in parents seeking midwifery care during pregnancy, birth and postpartum.
 And that demand has only increased during COVID.

 Midwives are currently involved in almost one quarter of pregnancies in the province.
 But we are the second lowest paid in the profession across the country.
 Registered midwives and family physicians provide the same primary maternity care, and yet we are excluded from provincial benefits such as health and disability, pension and parental leave.

 If the fundamental inequities remain unaddressed, one in three B.C. midwives say they will be forced to leave the profession or change careers.

 B.C.’s government has the opportunity to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.